-Encampment Loop Professional Review and Guide
+Encampment Loop Professional Guide

 "This hike circuits the Poor Creek drainage of Petersburg National Battlefield.
 Leave the site of Fort Haskell and travel through bottoms, hills, and by the old Taylor Farm, all playing roles in the Union siege of Petersburg.
 Along the way, look for earthworks dug by soldiers during the ten-month blockade, the longest in American history.